moerwald/c-sharp-git-hooks/README.md

 > .\build.ps1 -target test
 ```

-## Create GIT hook and hook their directory into GIT
+## Create GIT hooks and add their directory into your local GIT repository

 Hooks used in this repository are located under ```.githooks```.
-The directory contains four files, where the ```pre-commit``` and ```pre-push``` are used fire up a PowerShell process executing the corresponding ps1 files.
+The directory contains four files, where the ```pre-commit``` and ```pre-push``` Bash script are used fire up a PowerShell process executing the corresponding ps1 files (because GIT under Windows uses an own port of Bash).
 Since ```pre-commit``` and ```pre-push``` are Bash scripts they can be extended to work under Linux too (you'll only need to install PowerShell core).
 Because GIT doesn't offer a post-clone hook we've the tell GIT to use our custom pre-commit and pre-push after the initial clone of this repository.
 This can be done by simply calling ```initGitHooks.ps1```.
-After calling this script GIT will call:
+After that GIT invokes below scripts:

 * ```pre-commit.ps1``` every time you perform a commit to the local GIT repository.
 * ```pre-push.ps1``` every time you try to push the changes of your local GIT repo to the remote one.